EdselLGA/AreYouSmarterGame/README.md

-Hello Version3 is default branch kay may prob an "main"
+Hello Version3 is default branch kay may prob an "main" nvm